Johnny Depp Impersonators: How To Look Like Jack Sparrow [Videos]

 Johnny Depp has an amazing look as Jack Sparrow.
-Now there is a Cosplay tutorial video to help fans capture Depp’s sexy Captain Sparrow look.
+Now, there is a cosplay tutorial video to help fans capture Depp’s sexy Captain Sparrow look.

-Johnny Depp is beautifully replicated by Alyson Tabbitha, who, as viewers can see in the video below has been transformed quite convincingly into the beloved Jack Sparrow.
-Once Alyson proves that it can be done, she takes the reader step by step through her make-up process, using ordinary cosmetics and some artificial facial hair.
+Johnny Depp is beautifully replicated by Alyson Tabbitha, who, as viewers can see in the video below, has been transformed quite convincingly into the beloved Jack Sparrow.
+Once Alyson proves that it can be done, she takes the reader step by step through her make-up process, using ordinary cosmetics and some artificial facial hair to bring the look to life.

-Even Captain Jack Sparrow’s hair is replicated by Alyson Tabbitha’s who created her own Captain Jack Sparrow wig from both synthetic hair and some of her own natural locks.
+Even Captain Jack Sparrow’s hair is replicated by Alyson Tabbitha, who created her own Captain Jack Sparrow wig from both synthetic hair and some of her own natural locks.
 The transformation is quite amazing.

-Johnny Depp himself goes through huge transformations as well to become all his various characters.
+Johnny Depp himself goes through huge transformations as well to become his various characters.
 Would Johnny be flattered by this painstaking effort to become Jack Sparrow?
 Even Johnny would likely be amazed at these results.

 The Jack Sparrow wig starts out as a basic long dark brown wig.
 Alyson Tabbitha shows viewers exactly how to make their own Captain Jack Sparrow wig, which is very similar to the wig Johnny Depp uses on screen, in the very detailed video below.

-Now Johnny Depp fans can enjoy dressing up as Jack Sparrow, for fun and perhaps even profit.
-Imagine performing at children’s birthday parties, Renascence Festivals or for small stage productions.
+Now, Johnny Depp fans can enjoy dressing up as Jack Sparrow for fun and perhaps even profit.
+Imagine performing at children’s birthday parties, renaissance festivals, or for small stage productions.
 One hardly has to wait for Halloween.

-Imagine being Jack Sparrow, and just walking down the streets of hometown USA taking in the sights and going with the flow.
-Now anyone can be the famous Pirates of the Caribbean character.
+Imagine being Jack Sparrow and just walking down the streets of hometown USA, taking in the sights and going with the flow.
+Now, anyone can be the famous Pirates of the Caribbean character.

-For even more information on how fans can become Jack Sparrow, Edward Scissorhands or other Depp characters see Alison Tabbitha’s Youtube Channel.
+For even more information on how fans can become Jack Sparrow, Edward Scissorhands, or other Depp characters, see Alison Tabbitha’s YouTube channel.
 There are more amazing transformations and details on how to make all the various costumes as well.

 Becoming Jack Sparrow is a web page dedicated to costuming for Johnny Depp impersonators and costuming enthusiasts.
 Becoming Captain Jack Sparrow offers the following information about obtaining the coins the Captain wears in his hair.